Circle-RoPE: Cone-like Decoupled Rotary Positional Embedding for Large Vision-Language Models: Preliminaries and Problem Analysis

+\textbf{Per-Token Distance (PTD) Metric.} To quantify and compare how different RoPE-based methods affect cross-modal relative positions between text and image tokens, we introduce \emph{Per-Token Distance} (PTD).
+Conceptually, for each text token $t$, we expect its distances (in the RoPE index space) to all image tokens to be as uniform as possible; otherwise, the model may receive spurious cross-modal positional signals unrelated to semantics.
+PTD measures the variance of the distances from each text token to the set of image tokens, and thus serves as a proxy for cross-modal positional disentanglement.
+Formally, let the index set of image tokens be $I = \{i_1, i_2, ..., i_{N_{\text{image}}}\}$ and the index set of text tokens be $T = \{t_1, t_2, ..., t_{N_{\text{text}}}\}$.
+PTD is defined as:

+where $d(x, y)$ denotes the Euclidean distance between indices $x$ and $y$ in the RoPE index space.
+A smaller PTD value indicates lower variance in the distances from each text token to the set of image tokens, suggesting a higher degree of positional disentanglement across modalities.

+\textbf{Connection to RoPE attention.} Let $m_t$ and $m_i$ denote the RoPE indices of a text query token $t$ and an image key token $i$.
+With RoPE, their attention logit can be written as

+Under mild and explicit assumptions stated in Appendix~\ref{sec:proof}, the \emph{semantic-conditioned expected logit} admits a distance-dependent alignment kernel:

+where $A>0$ is a semantic scale and $\mathcal{D}(\cdot)$ is a (typically monotone) RoPE alignment kernel on the relevant range.
+Therefore, if $\mathrm{PTD}>0$, then for some $t$ the distances $\{r_{t,i}\}_{i\in I}$ are not all equal, which induces non-uniform expected logits purely due to RoPE index geometry, i.e., \emph{geometric attention bias}.
+Conversely, if $\mathrm{PTD}=0$, then for every fixed $t$ all $r_{t,i}$ are identical across $i\in I$, so the RoPE-induced expected contribution is constant over image tokens and cannot encode any positional preference.
+Appendix~\ref{sec:proof} further shows that a logit-level bias measure is bounded (up to constants) by $\mathrm{PTD}$.

-The smaller PTD value means that the distance from each text token to all image tokens is more consistent, indicating a lower degree of coupling between text and image token index.
-We compute PTD for three typical multimodal encoding methods, \ie, hard embeeding (Figure~\ref{img:index-mode}(a)), unordered embedding (Figure~\ref{img:index-mode}(b)), and spatial embedding (Figure~\ref{img:index-mode}(c)).
+We compute PTD for three typical multimodal encoding methods, \ie, hard embedding (Figure~\ref{img:index-mode}(a)), unordered embedding (Figure~\ref{img:index-mode}(b)), and spatial embedding (Figure~\ref{img:index-mode}(c)).
 For convenience, we set $N_{\text{image}}=9$ and $N_{\text{text}}=5$.
-The PTD values are as follows:
+The PTD values are shown in Table~\ref{tab:PTD-value}.

-After encoding text and image tokens with existing RoPE methods, if the encoding contains relative position information, the PTD is usually larger than zero.
-This indicates the presence of relative position bias, which has become a bottleneck to further improve the LVLM performance.